luxfi/docs/docs/nodes/run/node-manually.md

   ]
 ---

-# Run an Lux Node Manually
+# Run a Lux Node Manually

 The quickest way to learn about Lux is to run a node and interact with the network.

 In this tutorial, we will:

-- Install Luxd and run an Lux node
+- Install Luxd and run a Lux node
 - Connect to Lux

 <details>